diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

 ```

-We specify that we're going to have two different entries, one for the javascripts
+We specify that we're going to have two different entries, one for the JavaScript
-and the other one for the stylesheets both placed inside the ```web/static``` folder.
+and the other one for stylesheets, both placed inside the ```web/static``` folder.
 Our output files are going to be created in the ```private/static``` folder.
 As we are going to use some **ES6/7** and **JSX** features we will use **Babel**
 with some presets designed for this.

-The final step is to tell Phoenix to start Webpack every time we start our
+The final step is to tell **Phoenix** to start **Webpack** every time we start our
-development server, so it generates the resulting asset files the main layout
+development server, so it watches our changes while we are developing and generates
-is going to reference.
-To do so we have to add a watcher to the ```config/dev.exs```
+the resulting asset files the main layout is going to reference.
+To do so we have
-file:
+to add a watcher in the ```config/dev.exs``` file:

 ```elixir
 # config/dev.exs